shwina/still-magic/_en/verify.md

     -   The first group is separated by 1, then the separation becomes 2, then 4, then 8
     -   This happens because we're multiplying the same fixed set of mantissas by ever-larger exponents
     -   Leads to some useful definitions
--   The [absolute error](#g:absolute-error) in some approximation to a value is the absolute value of the difference between the two
+-   The {% include g key="g:absolute-error" text="absolute error" %} in some approximation to a value is the absolute value of the difference between the two
--   The [relative error](#g:relative-error) is the ratio of the absolute error to the value we're approximating
+-   The {% include g key="g:relative-error" text="relative error" %} is the ratio of the absolute error to the value we're approximating
     -   If we are off by 1 in approximating 8+1 and 56+1, that's the same absolute error
     -   But the relative error is larger in the first case than in the second
 -   Relative error is almost always more useful than absolute